 Learning will develop through lectures (focusing on key frameworks, developments and threshold concepts); coursework, directed study, discussions in class, and tutor support; and also through thematic laboratory sessions on a specific theme.
 The seminar discussion and debates are on selected case studies, including selected international trends and processes and also studies on the major philosophers and political thinkers.
 Where appropriate, relevant sections of documentaries will be used to broaden the approach to case studies.

-Formative assessment will be undertaken through class and individual tutor feedback on planned written work.
-Summative assessment will mainly be through an essay, presenting desk research and analysis of a question set by the module tutors.
-This assessment may contain a component of reflective writing.
+Assessment on this module is based on an essay of 3400-3600 words, presenting desk research and analysis of a question set by the module tutors.
+This assessment may contain components of reflective writing.